 The name Fiddlin’ Fish comes from the cousins’ childhood summers in the Blue Ridge Mountains, hiking, fishing and listening to great music.
 When they decided to open a brewery, they wanted it to be a reflection of what they love.

 The brewery, on Trade Street, has a 15-barrel brewhouse producing traditional styles as well as an ever-changing cast of seasonals and one-offs.
-The Fish also has six 60” TVs showing all your favorite sports and regular live music, games, and events.
+The Fish also has seven 60” TVs showing all your favorite sports, a 150" projector screen for big games, and regular live music, games, and events.
 Come visit for a tour, or just relax outside on the covered patio.

 Look for Stuart who will be brewing behind the steel frame windows reclaimed from the old Nissen Wagon Works factory, or David managing the taproom painted by local artist Hieronymus.